Assess breach of contract damages: 10 steps

 In this insight we

-- Address the rule on damages for breach of contract.
+- Look at the rules on damages for breach of contract.

 - Discuss how those rules apply.

-Damages are usually awarded to an injured party to compensate for any loss suffered as a result of the defaulting party’s actions or non-actions.
-However, on rare occasions damages can be assessed on a non-compensatory basis.
+Damages are usually awarded to an injured party for losses suffered as a result of the defaulting party’s actions or non-actions.
 The purpose of an award of damages for breach of contract is to put the injured party in the position it would have been in had the contract been performed.

 Consider the following steps when assessing damages: